19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 (3) Any document purporting to be a document under subsection (1) or (2) shall be presumed to be such a document.

-### Certificate relating to controlled drug
+### Certificate relating to controlled drug or controlled substance

+99\.—(1) A certificate purporting —

+(a) to be signed by —

+(i) an analyst employed by the Health Sciences Authority;

+(ii) a person appointed under section 16(a)(ii) of the Misuse of Drugs Act (Cap.
+185);

+(iii) a Singapore Armed Forces pharmacist or chemist; or

+(iv) such other person as the Minister may, by notification in theGazette, appoint; and

-99\.—(1) A certificate purporting to be signed by a Government pharmacist or scientific officer or a Singapore Armed Forces pharmacist or chemist and purporting to relate to a controlled drug shall be admitted in evidence in any proceedings under this Act for an offence under section 34 or an offence under the Misuse of Drugs Act (Cap.
-185) on its production by the prosecution without proof of signature and, until the contrary is proved, such certificate shall be prima facie evidence of all matters contained therein.
+(b) to relate to a controlled drug or controlled substance,

+is to be admitted in evidence in any proceedings under this Act for an offence under section 34, or under the Misuse of Drugs Act, on the production of the certificate by the prosecution without proof of signature and, until the contrary is proved, is proof of all matters contained in the certificate.
-[17/78]

-(2) In this section, “controlled drug” has the same meaning as in the Misuse of Drugs Act.
+(2) In this section —

+“controlled drug” and “controlled substance” have the same meanings as in section 2 of the Misuse of Drugs Act;
-### Urine test

-100\.—(1) A person subject to military law who has been required by a lawful order or a general order to provide a specimen of his urine for a urine test may, within such time and in such manner as may be prescribed, apply for a second test of the specimen of his urine which is kept for that purpose in accordance with any regulations made under this Act.

-(2) If —

-(a) a person is convicted by a subordinate military court as a result of a urine test of the offence of smoking, administering to himself or otherwise consuming a controlled drug under section 34 of this Act or under section 8(b) of the Misuse of Drugs Act; and

-(b) as a result of a second test which has been conducted on the application of such person under subsection (1) it is found that there is no controlled drug in the specimen of his urine,

-the Armed Forces Council shall quash the finding of that offence made by the subordinate military court and the sentence imposed by the subordinate military court for that offence.
+“Health Sciences Authority” means the Health Sciences Authority established under section 3 of the Health Sciences Authority Act (Cap.
+122C).

+[Act 16 of 2016 wef 01/08/2016]

+100\.
+[Repealed by Act 16 of 2016 wef 01/08/2016]

 ### Transcript